 Even if you could see which of your transactions are downgrading on a flat rate model, correcting them would result in lower base costs that are not passed to you, but instead kept by your processor as greater profit.

 How Much Can I Save?

-Downgrade categories like EIRF and STD can have rates as high as 2.95% for interchange alone, before any other fees or processor’s markup are added.
+Downgrade categories like EIRF and STD can have rates as high as 2.95% for interchange alone, before the card company or processor adds any other fees.
 Depending on the type of card used and how many downgrades you have, the savings can be significant.
 B2B businesses can save up to 1.15% on commercial card transactions when properly using level 2 and level 3 data.